White spot syndrome virus causes white spot disease, which is a highly contagious disease of decapod crustaceans.

 White spot disease is widespread throughout prawn farming regions in Asia and the Americas where it has caused severe losses on prawn farms.

-There are currently two other movement regulated areas for WSSV in Australia (the SE Qld Movement Regulated Area and the Clarence River Control Zone).
+There are three movement regulated areas for WSSV in Australia (the SE Qld Movement Regulated Area, the Clarence River Control Zone and the Evans and Richmond Rivers Control Zone).

 Disease signs